-45.3.2 Using parse recipes outputs
+45.3.2 Using parse\recipes\outputs

 You can run this script (simply as a standalone Python script) after all recipes have been run, to gather a bird's eye view of the run status for each recipe; running the script provides you with a Markdown-formatted list of recipes that succeeded, recipes that failed due to a diagnostic error, and recipes that failed due to missing data (the two most common causes for recipe run failure).
-You should add a SLURM\OUT\DIR e.g. SLURM\OUT\DIR = "/home/b/b382109/output\v270" - this is the physical location of your SLURM output, after all recipes have finished running and a GLOB\PATTERN, a glob pattern, which is reccommended to be set to the \.out extension, so that the script finds all the .out files.
+You should provide the location of the output log files from SLURM (\.out and \.err) to the script as well as a list of all available recipes.
+To generate the list, run the command: